 Avoid using the ThreadGroup class due to its inherent issues with memory leaks, deadlocks, race conditions, and synchronization.

-Make sure you understand the different execution models for platform threads, virtual threads and tasks, including the default behaviours and the dangers of user-specified modifications to the default policy.
+Understand the different execution models for platform threads, virtual threads and tasks, including the default behaviours and the dangers of user-specified modifications to the default policy.

-Prefer preallocated threads to dynamically created threads to control the number of concurrently active threads.
+Prefer preallocated threads and tasks to dynamically created ones to control the number of concurrently active entities and to reduce overhead in the excessive creation of concurrent entities.

-Allocate tasks only for independent parallel executions.

-Use frameworks such as java.util.concurrent.Executor, java.util.concurrent.FutureTask, java.util.concurrent.Future and java.util.concurrent.CompletableFuture to provide for more efficient management of concurrency.
+Consider frameworks such as java.util.concurrent.Executor, java.util.concurrent.FutureTask, java.util.concurrent.Future and java.util.concurrent.CompletableFuture to provide for more efficient management of concurrency.

-Be very careful when performing asynchronous processing of data.

 6.60 Concurrency – Directed termination [CGT]